Empty Pews, Politics and Civil Rights - Legal Reader

 After several years of growing tension from religious intervention in politics, it’s really no surprise that formerly religious people are shedding their faith.
 When high religiosity often correlates with conservative politics, those disgusted by the political situation may well become distrustful of the religious affiliation driving it.
 Or, they may simply be choosing rights and life for the friends and family members they love over the agenda of hostile religious ideologues.

 It doesn’t have to be that way.
 Consider a recent opinion piece by Kansas lawmaker Dinah Sykes (D-21).
-In the Kansas City Star, the state minority leader calls out plenty of ugliness from fellow lawmakers bringing their religious views to work, including one colleague who, when approached by two women of Muslim and Jewish faiths who didn’t feel represented by such an overtly Christian ideology directing policy, offered to convert them to Christianity so, presumably, they would then feel better about it.
+In the Kansas City Star, the state Senate minority leader calls out plenty of ugliness from fellow lawmakers bringing their religious views to work, including one colleague who, when approached by two women of Muslim and Jewish faiths who didn’t feel represented by such an overtly Christian ideology directing policy, offered to convert them to Christianity so, presumably, they would then feel better about it.
 She closes by offering a different vision of Christianity that espouses humble service and “the kind of love that washes dirty feet and cares for widows and orphans.”

 One could be forgiven for believing that the most religious among us are also the most driven to participate in the political system, with the prize being the ability to codify one’s morality into laws enforced by State power.
 It certainly seems that way.
 However, the increasing share of atheists and agnostics are also a significant force in politics.
 According to 2021 data from the group Philanthropy for Active Civic Engagement (PACE), those who identify as atheists or agnostics are much likelier to say that “voting is important to democracy” (81%) than are those who simply claim to hold no religion (62%).
 Atheists and agnostics are also likelier to contact political leaders, donate money, display political signage, and attend a march or protest than are most religious groups.
 What they lack in numbers, they make up for in activism.